 So what is steaming?
-It's a moist-heat cooking technique where you are supposed to place your raw food over boiling water.
-The food should not come into contact with the water instead; you should place it in a dish and then put it above the boiling water.
-The vessel will capture the steam, which will cook your food.
-What about boiling?
-When boiling food, submerge the raw food in the water and cook it until it’s ready.
+Steaming is a moist-heat cooking technique in which you place your raw food over boiling water.
+The food should not come into contact with the water–you should place it in a dish and then place the dish directly above the water.
+The vessel will capture the steam, which will then cook your food.
+But what about the boiling part?
+When you’re ready to boil your food, submerge it raw and cook it until it’s ready.

-If you enjoy eating a plate of crispy, tender, fresh vegetables with a unique taste, steaming is the way to go.
-You don't have to worry about Trans fats since you add no fat when steaming.
-For that reason, calories should not be your concern since they will be minimal.
+If you enjoy eating a plate of crispy, fresh vegetables with a unique taste, steaming is the way to go.
+If you steam your veggies, you won’t have to worry about trans fats since you won’t be adding any fats throughout the process.
+For that reason, calories won’t be a concern either.

-Have you ever craved for food then lost appetite immediately you saw it?
-It's probably because the food was mushy and colorless.
-You will never experience that with steamed food.
-Note that the food retains its lovely color, and it's crispy.
-It’s not over-cooked, nor is it soaked in water.
+Have you ever craved a specific kind of food and then lost your appetite for it upon seeing it?
+That’s probably because the food was mushy and colorless.
+You’ll never experience that effect with steamed food because it retains its lovely color and crispiness.
+It’s also not overcooked or waterlogged.

-Boiling is another healthy way of cooking your food.
-It makes your food safer by killing harmful microorganisms.
-For that reason, you will find that some people first boil their food, especially meat, before frying.
+Boiling is another healthy way to cook your food.
+One of its most prominent benefits is that it makes your food safer by killing harmful microorganisms.
+For that reason, some people first boil their food before frying it.

-Cancer is among the most dreaded diseases in the world.
-Boiling food increases the release of antioxidants that aids in preventing premature aging of your body cells.
-If also protect the body from the spread of cancer cells.
+Cancer is among the most dreaded health conditions in the world.
+Boiling food increases the release of antioxidants that aid in preventing the premature aging of your cells.
+It also protects the body from the spread of cancerous cells.

-Various foods contain oxalates.
-These compounds promote the formation of harmful kidney stones.
-To avoid taking chances, boil and remove up to 87% oxalates from your meals.
-Compared to frying, boiled food has higher nutritional retention that is helpful to your body and skin.
+Various foods contain oxalates, or compounds promoting the formation of harmful kidney stones.
+Thankfully, boiling can help you avoid consuming oxalates by removing up to 87% of them from your meals.
+Also, boiled food has a higher nutritional retention rate than steamed food.

-Many people suffer from stomach ulcers thanks to Helicobacter pylori.
-When you boil the food, it will be safer and will go easy on your stomach lining.
-The reason being, the food is softer, and the nutrients are in simpler forms.
+Many people suffer from stomach ulcers due to Helicobacter pylori.
+When you boil food, it won’t have such a harmful effect on your stomach lining because it’ll have a softer consistency and its nutrients will be consumed in simpler forms.

-With the two methods in mind, here is the difference between steaming and boiling your food.
+With the two methods in mind, here are the most notable difference between steaming and boiling your food.

-If you compare the two methods in terms of time, you will realize that steaming takes lesser time that boiling.
-When steaming, you can cook other dishes using the same heat source.
-That makes your cooking much faster and easier.
+If you compare these two methods in terms of their time commitment, you’ll see that steaming requires less time than boiling.
+When steaming, you can cook other dishes using the same heat source, which makes your cooking more efficient.

 Color, Taste, and Texture

-Boiling water makes your vegetables dull, soggy, and sloppy.
-That affects the color, texture, and taste of your veggies.
-Unlike the boiled food, steamed food does not come into contact with water.
-In return, it’s crisp and a bit crunchy and retains a bright color.
+Boiling makes your vegetables dull, soggy, and sloppy.
+It also negatively affects their color, texture, and taste.
+On the other hand, steamed food does not come into contact with water.
+As a result, it’s crisp and retains its bright colors.

 If you want your fish and veggies to retain their original flavor, you need to steam them.
-If you boil them, the water will interfere with it.
+If you boil them, the water will interfere with alter their flavor.

-Between boiling and steaming, which is the best method?
-The type of food may determine the way to adopt.
-If you want to cook cons that are still in the cob, the best option would be to boil.
-But for dishes like vegetables and fish, you can use either another method.
-Both methods are suitable if you are checking on your calorie intake.
+Between boiling and steaming, which is the better method?
+The type of food you’re preparing may be the deciding factor here.
+If you want to cook corn on the cob, you’d be better off boiling.
+But for other vegetables and fish, either method would be suitable.
+In the end, both are effective as long as you’re monitoring your caloric intake.

-Here is the answer to your question.
-If you are concerned about the taste, texture, color, and flavor of your food, steams it.
-If food safety and sweet soup is your primary consideration, you should boil the food.
+If you’re concerned about taste, texture, color, and flavor, steam your food.
+If food safety is your primary concern, you should boil it.

-If you want to cook the food more healthily, consider boiling it or steaming.
-Both methods are versatile since you can use them for a variety of dishes.
+If you want a healthy preparation strategy for your food, both boiling and steaming are effective strategies.
+Even better, you can use both methods for a variety of dishes.
 In terms of safety, boiled food is considered safer.
-If you want your food to have high nutritional retention, color, taste, and texture, steaming would be better.
+But if you want your food to have higher nutritional value, color, taste, and texture, steaming would serve you better.